puffyCid/artemis-api/artemis-docs/docs/Artifacts/Windows Artfacts/ual.md

 to a system.
 This database only exists on Windows Servers.
 Artemis supports parsing both unlocked and locked UAL databases.

-By default artemis will try to parse the database files at:

-- System32\\LogFiles\\Sum

-However, you may provide an optional alternative path to the UAL databases.

 This database is **not** related to to the M365 UAL (Unified Audit Logging).

 # Collection